 Planning a Visit

 Krilce I Pivce sits at Futoška 42 in Novi Sad, reachable on foot from the city centre in under fifteen minutes heading northwest along Futoška from the Bulevar Mihajla Pupina intersection.
-No booking website or phone record is publicly maintained in EP Club's venue database, which suggests walk-in is the operative model, consistent with the format.
+Walk-in friendly service matches the venue's everyday rhythm.
 Venues in this tier across Novi Sad typically see peak throughput on Friday and Saturday evenings and weekend lunches; arriving mid-week or at opening time reduces any wait.
-Pricing at this tier in Novi Sad's residential grill tavern category runs well below the city's gastropub and modern-European addresses, making it an efficient stop relative to the destination-oriented options covered in our full Novi Sad restaurants guide.
+With a price tier of $5 per person, it remains one of the city's most affordable casual meals.

 Within Novi Sad itself, visitors wanting to map the full range of options should cross-reference Comida Sanchez for a different culinary direction and Caffe Pizzeria Big Blue for a further data point in the casual tier.
 Kod poštara in Aran Elovac is worth noting for readers travelling the region who want a rural-tavern comparison to the urban neighbourhood format that Krilce I Pivce represents.